quasarcast/takeoff/README.md

 Watch [the video here](https://youtu.be/zWqJvO4bR_0).

 Want to learn all of Quasar's components?
 You're in the right place!
 "Quasar Takeoff" is the ultimate Quasar playground!
-It's an interactive dev environment that has all the learing videos built in.
+It's an interactive dev environment that has all the learning videos built in.

 It's really cool, I think you'll love it 💙